jelix/composer-module-setup/README.md

 For Jelix 1.6.9 and higher.

-Author who provide their modules via Composer, should declare directories containing modules or plugins.
+Authors who provide their modules via Composer, should declare directories containing modules or plugins.
 It will avoid the developer to declare them into his application.init.php (Jelix 1.7) or in the configuration (Jelix 1.6.9+).